FilipaRamos/Wall-follower-turtlebot/README.md

 # Execution

 All the needed modules are conveniently loaded directly through a launch file.
-As such, you simply need to run:
+As such, you simply need to run on one terminal:

 > roslaunch turtlebot3_wall turtlebot3_wall_follower.launch

 This will launch the default world.
 3 other worlds are available for testing.
-To swith worlds, simply add the argument to the command with the name of the desired world.
+To switch worlds, simply add the argument to the command with the name of the desired world.
 For example, we can open the sharp corners B wall world by calling:

 > roslaunch turtlebot3_wall turtlebot3_wall_follower.launch world:=bwall-sharp

 The robot will be spawned on the default location (along the straight segment) on the inside of the B-shaped wall unless we specify otherwise by making the inside parameter false:

 > roslaunch turtlebot3_wall turtlebot3_wall_follower.launch world:=bwall-sharp inside:=false

+Once the simulation world is up and running, the wall following algorithm can be started with the following command:

+> rosrun turtlebot3_wall wallf

+The algorithm only terminates when the user inputs a break signal such as Ctrl+C.

+A Python evaluation script is also included on the evaluation folder.
+After running the wall following algorithm, the evaluation can be called by running the following commands:

+> roscd turtlebot3_wall && cd eval && python3 evaluation.py

+Keep in mind that the range_errors.png file needs to be emptied (but not deleted!) by hand after the evaluation script is run.